No matter the season, there are always places to see and things to do in Slovenia

 With the melting away of winter (if the pagan masks did their job right) the ski season begins to follow suit and give way to leisurely urban-based activities.
 That, however, doesn’t mean there aren’t any possibilities left to indulge in snowy fun.
 As an exemplary Alpine capital, Ljubljana itself is located very close to the Krvavec ski resort, which promises great skiing well into March.
 The milder weather also gives you a chance to explore Slovenia by joining exciting day trips to various parts of the country and visit Slovenia’s main landmarks, practically void of tourists.

 Main events in Slovenia in March

 Nope, we’re definitely not done with skiing quite yet.
-Slovenia’s number-one downhill ski event – the Vitranc Cup – takes place at Kranjska Gora in early March and is a sceptical worth attending.
-Staying near Kranjska Gora, Planica to be exact, ski jumping fans will love to learn that the Ski Jumping World Cup Finals are also organised in March.
+Slovenia’s number-one downhill ski event – the Vitranc Cup – takes place at Kranjska Gora in early March and is worth attending.
+Staying near Kranjska Gora, Planica to be exact, ski jumping fans will love to learn that the Ski Jumping World Cup Finals are also organized in March.
 And the atmosphere at this event, held there since 1934, is truly unbelievable.

 SLOVENIA IN APRIL

 The first proper month of spring has arrived!
 Average temperatures linger at around 7°C (45°F), but this statistic includes the Alpine uplands, so expect considerably higher temperatures that can easily exceed 15°C (53°F) on a sunny day.
 A slightly wetter month than March, April can still get chilly in the evening, so make sure you pack some warmer layers when visiting Slovenia.